edumserrano/playwright-adventures/demos/docker/README.md

 Once you see this message you can access the Playwright UI by going to `http://localhost:<port>`.

+## Playwright configuration

+The majority of the content of the [playwright.config.ts](/demos/docker/playwright.config.ts) file is what you get by default after [adding Playwright to your project](https://playwright.dev/docs/intro#installing-playwright) with `npm init playwright@latest`.

+The main changes are:

+1) Declared a few variables at the start that are reused throught the playwright configuration.
+2) Updated the `reporter` array.
+In addition to using the [default html reporter](https://playwright.dev/docs/test-reporters#html-reporter), we've added the [built-in list reporter](https://playwright.dev/docs/test-reporters#list-reporter).
+3) Configured the `webServer` block to run the Angular app locally so that the tests can be executed against it.
+If you're not testing an Angular app that's fine, you just need to adjust the `webServer.command` so that it launches your app and set the `webServer.url` to the url your app will be running at.
+For more information see the [webServer docs](https://playwright.dev/docs/test-webserver).

+## Other notes on the docker integration

-## You don't always need to install node modules on the docker container
+### You don't always need to install node modules on the docker container

 The [playwright.ps1](/demos/docker/npm-pwsh-scripts/playwright.ps1) and [playwright-ui.ps1](/demos/docker/npm-pwsh-scripts/playwright-ui.ps1) Powershell scripts have logic to determine whether the npm packages need to be installed or not.